Version0.9

 ScenarioProvisional guidance

-Archival and found footageIf AI restoration was performed by the production: Assistive AI, provided a human supervisor was responsible for the restoration decisions.
-If performed by a third-party archive before the footage was licensed: under active consultation; input welcome.
+Archival and found footageIf AI restoration was performed on the footage, the AI processed existing human-created material, so it is Assistive AI.
+If a third-party archive performed it before licensing and the producer cannot establish what was done: under active consultation; input welcome.

 Restored and re-released versionsThe classification applies to the version being distributed.
-A restored version using AI tools under human supervision is Assistive AI for that version, regardless of how the original was made.
+A restored version using AI tools to process the existing footage is Assistive AI for that version, regardless of how the original was made.

 AI in development onlyIf AI tools were used in development but no AI-generated content appears in the finished film, no classification is required.
 The test is whether AI-generated content is present in the finished work.